nplrkn/alsoran/documentation/backlog.md

 - Distributed timers and failure path cleanup mechanism

 # DONE
+- Go public
+- Add readmes + review as they appear on Github
 - Rename gnbcu to gnb-cu-cp
 - Simplify and add revision number to connection API
 - UP / DU connections in either order